Apostasy means "renouncing the faith." If someone is a Jew or a Hindu or whatever and they decide they don't want to be one anymore, that is apostasy.

 Probably the only way we're going to get a straight story about what Islam is like is by listening to apostates.
 They have been Muslims and know all about it, and yet they are not apologists for it.
 They aren't trying to sell you on it.
 And all the apostates have a very consistent point of view on Islam.

-Appendix B is a list of web sites, organizations, and email addresses of groups who are trying to help create a secularization of Islamic societies (that would go a long way toward curbing the development of Islamic terrorists) and groups that promote freedom of thought and freedom of religion in general.
-Those of us committed to defeating terrorism would do well to support those groups.
+Appendix B is a list of web sites, organizations, and email addresses of groups who are trying to help create a secularization of Islamic societies and groups that promote freedom of thought and freedom of religion in general.
+Appendix D is a list of web sites critical of Islam.
+Appendix E is a bibliography of books critical of Islam.